-If you're just getting into membership sites, you might not have a ton of extra capital to throw around.
-Or maybe you do, but you're hesitant to actually invest in one, since it's not proven yet that you'll make a ton of income off of it.
+If you’re just getting with your membership site, you might not have a ton of extra capital to throw around.
+Or maybe you do, but you’re hesitant to actually invest in one, since it’s not proven yet that you’ll make a ton of income off of it.

 It’s a valid concern.